-The multidisciplinary certificate program in gerontology offers a concentration of studies designed for those who wish to understand and advance the quality of life of older persons.
-The concentration may be taken in addition to an appropriate major: nursing, social work, sociology, social and behavioral sciences/occupational therapy, business, psychology, biology, political science, Africana studies, education or religion.
-Students wishing admission into the concentration should contact the program director, Dr. Emma Quartaro, and/or the gerontology adviser in their discipline.
+The interdisciplinary certificate program in gerontology offers a concentration of studies designed for those who wish to understand and advance the quality of life of older persons.
+The concentration may be taken in addition to an any major, with particular relevance to nursing, social work, sociology, social and behavioral sciences/occupational therapy, or psychology.
+Students wishing admission into the concentration should contact the program contact, Dawn Apgar at firstname.lastname@example.org.

 SOWK 1911 Introduction to Gerontology